00shoham/camview/README.md

   - A local, high performance, non-persistent ramdisk.
 This is where images are initially captured.
   - A local persistent disk (solid state SSD or spinning HDD).
 This is where interactive viewing or video downloads come from.
   - A remote archive.
-This ensures image retention even if the local storage server is lost or dam- aged.
+This ensures image retention even if the local storage server is lost or damaged.
-5. Dealing gracefully with inexpensive, unreliable and poorly connected cameras, for example by period- ically attempting to reconnect.
+5. Dealing gracefully with inexpensive, unreliable and poorly connected cameras, for example by periodically attempting to reconnect.
 6. Support for multi-tenancy, in both the physical building sense and logical access sense of the word.
 One process can capture video data from multiple cameras in a building.
 Different URLs are used to present video to different tenants – each from a distinct subset of cameras.